dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

 </figure>

-Monochrome monitors came in different colours and DOSBox Staging can emulate all these variations via the `monochrome_palette` setting.
+Monochrome monitors come in different colours and DOSBox Staging can emulate all these variations via the `monochrome_palette` setting.
 The available options are `amber` (the default), `green`, `white`, and `paperwhite`.